 3 - Baking soda

 Baking soda is a leavening agent that makes the dough grow and brings softness to the cookie.
 Use baking soda instead of baking powder for very thick cookies, it is 4 times more powerful than baking powder.

-This is the key to successful cookies!
+This is the key to successful cookies, rested dough = more flavor !
 By letting the dough chill, the flour and sugar will have time to absorb the liquid ingredients and the cookies will taste better.
 Also baking with a cold dough allows the butter to melt less quickly and the cookies keep their round and puffy shape.

 It is well known in pastry that salt is a taste enhancer, here we use sea salt which brings an incomparable flavor and which combine perfectly with chocolate.

 Stir the salt into the cookie dough and sprinkle a little sea salt over your cookies at the end of baking.